 Mississippi's forestland is dynamic and constantly changing.
 The primary driving force in change is the human element.
-Population centers are expanding.
+Population centers are expanding, the U.S. Census Bureau estimates Mississippi's 2014 population is 2.99 million people.
+The majority of this increase occurred in proximity to established metropolitan areas including: DeSoto County near Memphis, TN; the counties surrounding the Jackson metroplex of Hinds, Madison, and Rankin; the vicinity of Hattiesburg; and the Mississippi Gulf Coast.
 The resulting landscape is a mixture of forest and urban land cover often within close proximity to each other.

 Natural forces typically do not result in loss of forestland.
 Insects and disease are always present and often influence stand structure throughout all stages of development.
 Other natural events can reshape the state's forest in a matter of hours.
-Mississippi has not experienced a major hurricane event since 2005, when hurricane Katrina traversed the entire length of the state.
-The timber damaged by Katrina was equivalent to a complete year's worth of harvest activity.
-Tornadic activity can be just as severe in its devastating effects to timber as demonstrated by the 2011 events, that struck northern Mississippi.
-Fortunately, the resilience of the forest and underlying land base allow for reestablishment of forest structure and maintains forest sustainability.
+Timber damaged by hurricanes, tornadoes, ice storms, wildfires, or outbreaks of insects or diseases is quickly replaced because of the resilience of the forest and underlying land base maintaining forest sustainability.